Understanding Our Emotional Reactions

 3. Speak Honestly—but Calmly

-Instead of yelling or shutting down, try saying: “I’m feeling hurt and I need a moment before we keep talking.”
+Instead of yelling or shutting down, try saying: “I’m feeling hurt, and I need a moment before we keep talking.”

 4. Get Help if You Need It

-A counselor or therapist can help you understand your patterns and teach better ways to deal with conflict.
+A counselor or therapist can help you understand your patterns and teach you better ways to deal with conflict.

 You're Not Alone